-•Learn how DCTs are poised to improve diversity, equity, and inclusion in human subjects research •Explore what challenges of DCTs are used to maximize diversity in the design and implementation of recruitment strategies •Explore the ethical and social factors IRBs and their community members should consider to respect the values and interest of all participants recruited to and enrolled in DCTs Target Audience(s): IRB Members, Chairs, and Vice Chairs; Diversity, Equity, Inclusion, and Justice; Clinical Research Staff; HRPP/IRB Administrators, Managers, and Staff; Compliance Personnel; Research Program Leadership and Institutional Officials; Researchers and Research Staff; HRPP/IRB Directors IACUC A11: Global Perspectives on the Ethics, Principles, and Regulations Guiding Research Involving Nonhuman Animals Track(s): Emerging Challenges and Breaking Issues; Animal Well-Being and the 3Rs Science is a global endeavor, but there are different standards across the world.
+•Recognize how DCTs can improve DEI in human subjects research •Discuss DCT challenges in maximizing diversity in recruitment strategies •Evaluate ethical and social factors for IRBs to respect participant values in DCTs Target Audience(s): IRB Members, Chairs, and Vice Chairs; Diversity, Equity, Inclusion, and Justice; Clinical Research Staff; HRPP/IRB Administrators, Managers, and Staff; Compliance Personnel; Research Program Leadership and Institutional Officials; Researchers and Research Staff; HRPP/IRB Directors IACUC A11: Global Perspectives on the Ethics, Principles, and Regulations Guiding Research Involving Nonhuman Animals Track(s): Emerging Challenges and Breaking Issues; Animal Well-Being and the 3Rs Science is a global endeavor, but there are different standards across the world.
 This session will explore how regulations for nonhuman animals are applied in different countries around the world and how they compare to US regulations, with the aim of exploring how to foster global collaborations with confidence.
 Speakers will consider how to create a set of foundational principles that supports scientific discoveries through the use of nonhuman animals in research and that guides assessment of the work.
 Furthermore, speakers will address the different belief systems people around the world have about nonhuman animals (as they are viewed outside of research) and how those beliefs affect how and what types of nonhuman animals are used for research.
 Learning Objectives: